Rolands-Laucis/Socio/Documentation.md

 socserv.RegisterLifecycleHookHandler('...', (...) => {return ...});
 ```
 If the hook returns a truthy value, then it is assumed, that the hook handled the msg and Socio will not.
 Otherwise, by default, Socio handles the msg.
+All hooks are awaited, so you can do any async task in the callbacks.

 ##### SocioServer hooks:
-* con: when a new connection is established
+* con: when a new WS/TCP connection with a client is created
-* discon: when a session disconnects, but is not destroyed (forgotten) yet
+* discon: when a session object disconnects (for whatever reason), but is not destroyed (forgotten) yet
 * msg: receives all incomming msgs to the server.
 * serv: a generic message has come from the client, which you can handle yourself.
 Socio doesnt do anything for these.